Several Of...

 Several Of... (几个薛之谦) is the fifth album by Chinese singer-songwriter Joker Xue.
-It was released on August 15, 2012, by Sheng Teng and later acquired by Xue's own label Chaoshi Music.
+It was released on August 15, 2012, by Shang Teng and later acquired by Xue's own label Chaoshi Music.

 Background

 There are nine tracks on the album with Xue composing music for six tracks and writing lyrics for six tracks.
 The single, "I Know That You Know", was on The Queen of SOP soundtrack and quickly gained popularity.
 "As Long As We Have Loved", performed with Huang Ling, served as the theme song for the movie Music World.
 The song "Chu River and Han Border" was created specifically for the 2009 Xiangqi finals in Luwan, Shanghai.